tormaroe/ropy/README.markdown

     _ => [45,1
     ? => [45

 The result is what's left on the top of the stack.
-The program calculates the sum of all digits from 1 to 9.
+The program calculates the sum of all digits from 1 to 8.

-##Why?##
-This programming language is my entry into the [PLT Games](http://www.pltgames.com/) for December 2012.

 ##License##
 Copyright (c) 2012 Torbjørn Marø